damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 Please note that cookbook-omnibus-gitlab, our Chef cookbook that installs/manages GitLab omnibus packages, does not yet support packages.gitlab.com.
 See [this issue](https://gitlab.com/gitlab-org/cookbook-omnibus-gitlab/issues/8).

+If you’re coming from Omnibus, use [this guide](https://about.gitlab.com/upgrade-to-package-repository/) to upgrade.

 ## Enterprise Edition